Build and run your image

 Work through the orientation and setup in Part 1.

-Now that we’ve set up our development environment, thanks to Docker Desktop, we can begin to develop containerized applications.
+Now that you’ve set up your development environment, you can begin to develop containerized applications.
 In general, the development workflow looks like this:

-In this stage of the tutorial, let’s focus on step 1 of this workflow: creating the images that our containers will be based on.
-Remember, a Docker image captures the private filesystem that our containerized processes will run in; we need to create an image that contains just what our application needs to run.
+In this stage of the tutorial, let’s focus on step 1 of this workflow: creating the images that your containers will be based on.
+Remember, a Docker image captures the private filesystem that your containerized processes will run in; you need to create an image that contains just what your application needs to run.

 If you are using Git, you can clone the example project from GitHub: